Will Truman: Grace Adler

 Will and Grace become roommates again in the sixth season when Grace admits her marriage to Leo is deteriorating, and Will supports her in the seventh season when she decides to get a divorce from Leo for cheating on her.
 In the eighth season, Grace finds out that she is pregnant with Leo's child after a chance encounter with him, and she and Will plan on raising the child together.
 In the series finale, however, Grace has a nightmare that the two will become miserable and resentful from raising the child, and thus reunites with Leo when he proposes to her again.
 Will feels betrayed and ends their friendship.
 They do not see each other again for two years.
 By the time they reconcile, they both have their own families, and they find that they have no time for each other.
 They drift apart, until 16 years later, when they meet again while helping their children move into the same college dorm.
 Will's son, Ben (Ben Newmark), and Grace's daughter, Lila (Maria Thayer), begin dating and eventually marry, and Will and Grace once again become close friends.

 When the series was revived in 2017, the events of the original 2006 finale were retconned.
-While Grace and Leo did remarry, they never had any children and are going through a divorce.
+While Grace and Leo did remarry, they never had any children and were going through a divorce.
 Grace moves back in with Will while her divorce is being finalized.
 When Grace gets pregnant in the 11th season, Will plans to raise their children with her, and they eventually buy a house together in Upstate New York.
 In the series finale, Grace goes into labor as they are packing up the apartment, and Will leaves with her, Jack, and Karen to go to the hospital.

 Jack McFarland

 Will and Jack meet in 1985, and Jack sees immediately that Will is gay.
 Jack helps Will come out and find the confidence to start dating men, and the two become best friends.
 That closeness does not prevent them from trading insults with each other at virtually every opportunity: Will makes fun of Jack's promiscuity, effeminate behavior and perpetual unemployment, while Jack mocks Will's stagnant love-life and enjoys calling Will "fat and bald" (which he clearly isn't).
-However, on several occasions Jack has confessed his love for Will, and it is occasionally suggested that Jack is attracted to him.
+However, on several occasions, Jack has confessed his love for Will, and it is occasionally suggested that Jack is attracted to him.
 Jack is often portrayed sponging off of Will, who pays half of his rent, gives him money to pay his back taxes, and foots the bill for clothes and meals.